 There are four predefined channels that are used for named's default logging as follows.
+If named is started with the ¬L then a fifth channel default_logfile is added.
 How they are used is described in Section 6.2.

 '''

 channel default_syslog {

 // send to syslog's daemon facility

 syslog daemon;

 // only send priority info and higher

 severity info;

+'''

+'''

 };

 channel default_debug {

 // write to named.run in the working directory

 // Note: stderr is used instead of "named.run" if

-// the server is started with the '-f' option.
+// the server is started with the '-q' option.

 file "named.run";

 // log at the server's current debug level

 severity dynamic;

 };

 channel default_stderr {

 // writes to stderr

 stderr;

 // only send priority info and higher

 severity info;

 };

 channel null {

 // toss anything sent to this channel

-null:

-};
+null;

+} ;

+channel default_logfile {

+// this channel is only present if named is

+// started with the -L option, whose argument

+// provides the file name

+file "...";

+// log at the server's current debug level

+severity dynamic;

+} ;

 '''

-The default\debug channel has the special property that it only produces output when the server's debug level is nonzero.
+The default_debug channel has the special property that it only produces output when the server's debug level is nonzero.
 It normally writes to a file called named.run in the server's working directory.

-For security reasons, when the "-u" command line option is used, the named.run file is created only after named has changed to the new UID, and any debug output generated while named is starting up and still running as root is discarded.
-If you need to capture this output, you must run the server with the "-g" option and redirect standard error to a file.
+For security reasons, when the -u command line option is used, the named.run file is created only after named has changed to the new UID, and any debug output generated while named is starting up and still running as root is discarded.
+If you need to capture this output, you must run the server with the -L option to specify a default logfile, or the -g option to log to standard error which you can redirect to a file.